lamarquise/printf/README.md

 Joins a single char to a pointer to a string, frees the pointer it receives no matter what (error or not).
 Reallocates new string to be sent back.

+ft fill with():
+Mallocs an amount of memory + 1 and fills it with the requested char and NULL terminates.
+IE it creates a str x long of a given char.

 #### Minor Extra
 ft fstrlen():
 A secure version of strlen(), can take a NULL pointer passed in parameter.
+Returns 0 if NULL input.

 ft scott free():
 A short cut function, it takes a str and bzero, free and sets it to NULL.